 Turning Timeouts to Positives

 As some of you may know, before becoming a mom I was a special education teacher.
+It was a very rewarding job and allowed for a lot of professional development that I can use in the future, should I chose to go back to work.

 One of my favorite parts of being a teacher was working on behaviors.
 I love analyzing behaviors, creating plans to change behaviors and finding different strategies that work with different children.